William Henry Edmond de Vere Sheaffe Pery, 4th Earl of Limerick

 Edmund Colquhoun Pery, 5th Earl of Limerick was born on 16 October 1888.1 He was the son of William Hale John Charles Pery, 3rd Earl of Limerick and Isabella Colquhoun.2 He married Angela Olivia Trotter, daughter of Lt.-Col. Sir Henry Trotter and Olivia Georgiana Wellesley, on 1 June 1926.1 He died on 4 August 1967 at age 78.1

-He was educated at Eton College, Windsor, Berkshire, England.1 He was educated at New College, Oxford University, Oxford, Oxfordshire, England.1 He fought in the First World War, in Egypt, Gallipoli and Framce, and was mentioned in despatches.1 He was decorated with the award of the Companion, Distinguished Service Order (D.S.O.) in 1918.1 He held the office of Lieutenant of the City of London.1 He succeeded to the title of 5th Baron Foxford of Stackpole Court, co.
-Clare [U.K., 1815] on 18 March 1929.3 He succeeded to the title of 5th Viscount Limerick of the City of Limerick [I., 1800] on 18 March 1929.3 He succeeded to the title of 5th Earl of Limerick [I., 1803] on 18 March 1929.3 He succeeded to the title of 6th Baron Glentworth of Mallow [I., 1790] on 18 March 1929.3 He gained the rank of Brevet Colonel in the service of the Royal Artillery (TA).1 He was Colonel of the 11th Brigade, Royal Horse Artillery (TA).1 He was Colonel of the City of London Yeomanry Battery, Royal Horse Artillery (Territorial Army).1 He was Honorary Colonel of the City of London Yeomanry, Royal Armoured Corps (Territorial Army) between 1932 and 1952.1 He was decorated with the award of the Territorial Decoration (T.D.).1 He was invested as a Knight Commander, Order of the Bath (K.C.B.) in 1945.1 He was invested as a Knight Grand Cross, Order of the British Empire (G.B.E.) in 1953.1 He was invested as a Companion of Honour (C.H.) in 1960.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was educated at New College, Oxford University, Oxford, Oxfordshire, EnglandG.1 He fought in the First World War, in Egypt, Gallipoli and Framce, and was mentioned in despatches.1 He was awarded the Distinguished Service Order (D.S.O.) in 1918.1 He held the office of Lieutenant of the City of London.1 He succeeded as the 5th Baron Foxford of Stackpole Court, co.
+Clare [U.K., 1815] on 18 March 1929.2 He succeeded as the 5th Viscount Limerick of the City of Limerick [I., 1800] on 18 March 1929.2 He succeeded as the 5th Earl of Limerick [I., 1803] on 18 March 1929.2 He succeeded as the 6th Baron Glentworth of Mallow [I., 1790] on 18 March 1929.2 He gained the rank of Brevet Colonel in the Royal Artillery (TA.)1 He was Colonel of the 11th Brigade, Royal Horse Artillery (TA).1 He was Colonel of the City of London Yeomanry Battery, Royal Horse Artillery (Territorial Army.)1 He was Honorary Colonel of the City of London Yeomanry, Royal Armoured Corps (Territorial Army) between 1932 and 1952.1 He was awarded the Territorial Decoration (T.D.)1 He was appointed Knight Commander, Order of the Bath (K.C.B.) in 1945.1 He was appointed Knight Grand Cross, Order of the British Empire (G.B.E.) in 1953.1 He was appointed Companion of Honour (C.H.) in 1960.1

 Children of Edmund Colquhoun Pery, 5th Earl of Limerick and Angela Olivia Trotter